-What began as a concept store at SoNo Spaces in South Norwalk when the pandemic hit and we could no longer host coworkers in a shared space in 2020, has grown to a stand-alone brand with a current location at Mongers Market at 1155 Railroad Avenue in Bridgeport, CT — open every Sunday from 10am—4pm.
-We specialize in mid-century modern furnishings, antiques, and apparel from the 1930s–now from MegaGlam and MegaGlam Vintage.
+What began as a concept store at SoNo Spaces in South Norwalk’s trendy design district when the pandemic hit and we could no longer host coworkers in a shared space in 2020, grew to a stand-alone brand with a unique presence at a 75-vendor vintage retail market in Downtown Bridgeport.
+We specialized in mid-century modern furnishings, antiques, and apparel from the 1930s–now from MegaGlam and MegaGlam Vintage.
+As of January 2022, we have moved back into the design side of the business and opened kHyal + Karl Studios at the historic American Fabrics building.
+Built during the early 1900s, AmFab now houses commercial artisans, fine artists, photographers, and designers.

 FOR IMMEDIATE RELEASE